Request Tracker: Interface

 An individual RT ticket in Request Tracker 5.

-Organizations of all sizes use Request Tracker to track and manage workflows, customer requests, and internal project tasks of all sorts.
-Among other things, RT offers custom ticket lifecycles, seamless email integration, configurable automation, and detailed permissions and roles.
+Request Tracker can be used to track and manage workflows, customer requests, and internal project tasks.
+It offers custom ticket lifecycles, email integration, configurable automation, and detailed permissions and roles.

 RT has many ways to highly customize creating and updating tickets, owners, dependencies, custom everything, and workflows.
 A web interface is available for both logged in users and guest/customer/end users.
 Template callbacks allow the modification of the software's web pages without requiring extensive knowledge.

 Seamless email integration is another primary interface to RT and is often the only interface many guest users see.
 The email system includes support for auto-responses, attachments, and full customization of all the rules which govern email.
 Emails are stored in RT as correspondence on a ticket, and the software can make a distinction between public replies and private comments to show them as appropriate.

 A basic REST-like API and a command-line tool are also provided as another way to interact with RT.